antlersanchors/antlersanchors.github.io/_portfolio/messaging-service-for-newcomers.md

 ### How does it work?

-Newcomers can send questions about anything related to settlement or daily life—like who to contact about employment programs, or where to find specialty foods—and volunteers who are currently available will receive a notification, and the opportunity to respond to the question.
+Newcomers can send questions about anything related to settlement or daily life—like who to contact about employment programs, or where to find specialty foods—and volunteers who are currently available will receive a notification, and the opportunity to respond to the question with a text or a voice message.

 We will run the testing for a couple of days; you are free to participate as much or as little as you like.

 * It’s anonymous; neither party can see the other person’s phone number.
-* You only receive notifications when you have said you are available; volunteers can log in and out with a single text message.
+* You will only receive notifications when you say you are available; you can log in and out with a single text message.
 * You can stop your participation at any time.

 ### What do I need to do?